Prof. James Propp

 My c.v. (last updated in September 2023) is available as a pdf file.

-I moderate two email forums: the "domino" forum (founded by Greg Kuperberg back in 1993) and the "robbins" forum (founded by me in 2000).
+I moderate three email forums: the "domino" forum (founded by Greg Kuperberg back in 1993), the "robbins" forum (founded by me in 2000), and the "DAC" forum (founded by me in 2021).
 The domino forum is dedicated to a particular flavor of research combining combinatorics, probability, and statistical mechanics (some but not all of which relate in some way to the study of tilings of plane regions by dominos).
 The robbins forum is named after the late David Robbins and is dedicated to sequences and arrays satisfying various sorts of quadratic recurrence relations (e.g., Somos sequences) and the combinatorial objects that these sequences and arrays enumerate.
-The domino forum archive is private, but you can look at the archive of the robbins forum.
+The DAC forum is devoted to the topic of dynamical algebraic combinatorics.

 My collaborators and I have created software related to my research interests in cellular automata and tilings.